Promoting Veteran Enrollment in eBenefits

 U.S. Department of Veterans Affairs (VA), Veterans Benefits Administration (VBA), Benefits Assistance Service (BAS)

-To better understand how Veterans and internal stakeholders interacted and used eBenefits, DFC conducted a series of interviews, evaluated existing eBenefits user data and other customer service feedback.
-Based on this research, DFC created and tested potential new messaging, branding materials, and PSA approaches with Veterans to understand what products and messaging tactics resonated best.
-DFC quickly found that Veterans wanted diret and to-the-point messaging and products.
-These findings led DFC to create a direct and comprehensive communications outreach campaign to rebrand and drive awareness to the eBenefits web portal, increase the number of Premium Account users, and more effectively engage Veterans, Servicemembers and their families about the range of self-service resources available through the website.
+To better understand how Veterans and internal stakeholders interacted and used eBenefits, DIS conducted a series of interviews and evaluated existing eBenefits user data and other customer service feedback.
+Based on this research, DIS created and tested potential new messaging, branding materials, and PSA approaches with Veterans to understand what products and messaging tactics resonated best.
+DIS quickly found that Veterans wanted direct and to-the-point messaging and products.
+These findings led DIS to create a direct and comprehensive communications outreach campaign to rebrand and drive awareness to the eBenefits web portal, increase the number of Premium Account users, and more effectively engage Veterans, Service members, and their families about the range of self-service resources available through the website.

-Much of the campaign’s success came from tapping into existing VA and existing partners’ outreach channels to reach the diverse Veteran population.
-With NASCAR’s strong Veteran following, DFC built and leveraged a partnership with NASCAR to earn media and develop a series of radio and TV PSAs featuring NASCAR drivers Tony Stewart and Ryan Newman.
+Much of the campaign's success came from tapping into existing VA and partner outreach channels to reach the diverse Veteran population.
+To leverage NASCAR'S strong Veteran following, DIS fostered a partnership with NASCAR to earn media and develop a series of radio and TV PSAs featuring NASCAR drivers Tony Stewart and Ryan Newman.

-Despite no paid media, the campaign generated a 209% increase in Premium Account users during its first six months.
-Since its launch in 2013, the PSA campaign has generated more than $11.3 million in earned media, and the number of eBenefits account users has increased from 278,000 in 2011 to more than 5 million users today.
+Despite no paid media, the campaign generated a 209 percent increase in Premium Account users during its first six months.
+Since its launch in 2013, the PSA campaign has generated more than $11.3 million in earned media, and the number of eBenefits account users has increased from 278,000 in 2011 to more than five million users today.
 Driving Premium Account enrollment allows Veterans to quickly and easily access the benefits they have earned and deserve from their service to our country.